Posted in

 (Ic / If) < CTRdevice

-Based on the above equation, when the collector current increases the circuit CTR will increase.
+Based on the CTR equation (first equation above), when the collector current increases, the circuit CTR will increase.
 In switch design, the collector current is mostly higher since the optocoupler is operating at saturation.
 If your device CTR is not high enough there is a tendency that the operation will go out from saturation.
 What will happen if the computed circuit CTR is equal to the device CTR?
-The opto will not anymore saturate.
+The opto-coupler will not anymore saturate.
 In actual design, the circuit CTR is purposely set very small compared to the device CTR (linear CTR).
-By doing this you are erasing the gray areas in between.
+By doing this, you are erasing the gray areas in between.

 Another big thing is that the device CTR will degrade with higher temperature and aging.
 Say the CTR of the device at nominal ambient temperature is 100%, this may become 60% considering the effect of temperature and aging (lifetime de-rating).
-This is the main disadvantage of using optocoupler with low CTR specifically in switch operation.
-For complete discussion how CTR affected by temperature and aging read this.
+So, if you are setting the circuit CTR just below the minimum device CTR, it is a problem over time.
+For complete discussion how CTR affected by temperature and aging read here.

 Leave a Reply